adithya2424/LunarLander/README.md

 LunarLander:

-A simulation environment for lunar lander using SFML, Box-2D in C++
+A simulation environment for lunar lander using SFML, Box-2D in C++ using Reinforcement Learning

 Instructions for Running main.cpp